Learn how to make fabric covered boxes using Mod Podge, fabric, and recycled materials! This is an easy and budget friendly craft idea.

 I like baskets.
 For me personally, they give the illusion of organization here at Mod Podge Command Central – when in fact, everything is not organized.
 But who would know?
 Visitors can’t see inside.

 Mwahahaha!
 Erin from The Smallest Sparrow developed this tutorial for fabric covered boxes with ribbon ties, and guess what?
 The box part is cardboard.
 So this project is recycled.
 Three cheers for Erin!
-If you want to make it, keep reading.
+If you want to make this craft at home, keep reading.

 Fabric Covered Box